-- 1 Treat three successive exercises of 10 as if they were one exercise of 30.
-Assume the exercises are called Exercise 13, Exercise 14 and Exercise 15. - 2 Learn Exercise 13 with the normal track capacities until you have reached the passing score of 100%.
-Do the same with Exercise 14.
-Do the same with Exercise 15. - 3 Increase the capacity of the main track to 30, i.e. try to answer all items in all three exercises correctly in succession, bringing in the satellite track where required.
-Go through all 30 items for as often as it takes, so that you achieve long term retention.
+- 1 Treat two successive exercises of 10 as if they were one exercise of 20.
+Assume the exercises are called Exercise 13 and Exercise 14. - 2 Learn Exercise 13 with the normal track capacities until you have reached the passing score of 100%.
+Do the same with Exercise 14. - 3 Increase the capacity of the main track to 20, i.e. try to answer all items in both exercises correctly in succession, bringing in the Satellite Track where required.
+Go through all 20 items for as often as it takes, so that you achieve long term retention.
 If you make foolish mistakes (lack of concentration), concentrate better on those items, but do not abandon the algorithm and the required target standard.

-LASPEX-Basic: Learning algorithm for spoken exercises
+LASPEX-BASIC: Learning algorithm for spoken exercises